 One ordinary Tuesday, I drove to a co-write with really low expectations.
 My co-writer, Jason Matthews, and I were going to try to finish a song that I wasn’t really in love with.
-But, we had decided we would finish it, so I drove to his house.
+We weren’t writing inspired, but we had decided we would finish it, so I drove to his house.

 We started working on the song and when lunch time came, we had not even added one word to the song.
 So, we decided to take a break and come back to the song after we ate.
 On the way back from lunch, Jason asked “Do you like the song we are working on?”
 I replied “Not really, but I thought you liked it.”
 He laughed and said “I don’t like it – I thought you did!”

 We were both relieved that we didn’t have to work on a song that we didn’t like any longer.